ethhub-io/ethhub/other/ethhub-cftc-response.md

 As noted previously Casper Proof of Stake addresses the "nothing at stake" problem suffered by previous Proof of Stake based blockchains by enforcing a set of pre-defined conditions and rules that if violated by a malicious party will result in the "slashing" of their staked Ether as a penalty.

-Additionally, Ethereum enjoyed the benefit of initial Proof of Work based distribution versus other Proof of Stake Based Chains.
+Additionally, Ethereum enjoyed the benefit of initial Proof of Work based distribution versus other Proof of Stake-based chains.
 This provides greater guarantees for wealth distribution and preventing a single entity from amassing a disproportionate ammount of Ether which could grant them a supermajority of the stake weight and thus the block validity vote.

 ### 11. There are reports of disagreements within the Ether community over the proposed transition to a proof of stake consensus model.
 Could this transition from a proof of work to a proof of stake verification process result in a fragmented or diminished Ether market if the disagreements are not resolved?